 What is Calcium?

 Calcium is one of the most common elements in both the land and the sea.
-In seawater, it combines with alkalinity to form calcium carbonate.
+In seawater, corals combine calcium with alkalinity to form calcium carbonate which is an essential building block of coral skeletons.

 Why is it Important?